alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Buyrex action, buys REX in exchange for tokens taken out of user's REX fund by transfering core tokens from user REX fund and converts them to REX stake.
-By buying REX, user is lending tokens in order to be rented as CPU or NET resourses.
-Storage change is billed to 'from' account.
+Buyrex is an action that buys REX in exchange for tokens taken out of user's REX fund by transferring core tokens from user REX fund and converts them to REX stake.
+By purchasing REX, the user is lending tokens in order to be loaned as CPU or NET resources.
+Storage change is charged to 'from' account.

 Parameter Name | Description
 --- | ---